 For more information regarding treatment procedures, including surgery, chemotherapy and radiotherapy, please visit our About Primary Bone Cancer information page.

-The long-term outlook for chordoma patients, often referred to as a patients prognosis, is very dependent on the stage of the tumour, the location of the tumour and the type of tumour.
+The outcome for chordoma patients is very dependent on the stage of the tumour, the location of the tumour and the type of tumour.

 Ultimately, early diagnosis is key to achieving better control of the tumour and reducing the risk of recurrence.